zeek/zeek-docs/doc/troubleshooting.rst

 this interval for testing or during troubleshooting via ``redef Stats::report_interval=30sec``.
-Stats collection may have a non-negligible impact on performance and running, for example, every second may be detrimental to performance.
+Stats collection may have a non-negligible impact on performance and running, for example, every second may be detrimental.

-For historic reasons, this log contains delta values for ``pkts_proc``, ``bytes_recv``, ``events_proc``, ``tcp_conns``, etc. This can make it difficult to use the values as is in metrics systems that expect counter metrics to continuously grow and compute rates or delta values on the fly.
+For historic reasons, this log contains delta values for ``pkts_proc``, ``bytes_recv``, ``events_proc``, ``tcp_conns``, etc. This can make it difficult to use the values as-is in metrics systems that expect counter metrics to continuously grow and compute rates or delta values on the fly.

 .. note::